 All transactions qualifying as hedges are documented in relation to the hedging strategy specifying the risk hedged, the asset or liability hedged, the hedge itself, the hedging relationship and the method for measuring the effectiveness of the hedge.
-Measuring the effectiveness of the hedge is updated at each balance sheet date.
+Hedge effectiveness is reviewed at each balance sheet date.
 Derivatives are initially recorded at fair value.
 Thereafter, fair value is updated at each balance sheet date by reference to market data.
 Asset and liability derivatives are shown as current or non-current depending on their maturity and that of their underlying assets and liabilities.